tolgee/documentation/blog/2021-11-18-localize-your-reactjs-app-the-simplest-way-youve-ever-seen.md

     ![Add button](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/3993x5vuqmrfqbvz6lov.png)

-    Optionally, you can add multiple languages to translate your app into.
+    Optionally, you can add multiple languages to translate your React app into.

 3. Select `Integrate` from side menu, choose **React** and generate an API key with **all scopes checked**.